 Are we now in safe hands?

-Test and Trace is the latest Government wheeze to reach the top of the pile of post-Covid problems.
-The past few months has seen turmoil with official plans, but Bojo and Cummings latest wheeze takes the biscuit: Baronness (Dido) Harding has been appointed to the latest ‘flagship’ initiative – Test and Trace.
+Test and Trace is another Government wheeze to add to the pile of post-Covid problems.
+The past few months has seen turmoil with official plans, but Baronness (Dido) Harding has been appointed to the latest ‘flagship’ initiative – Test and Trace.
 Which sees her in the news apologising – sorry- explaining – why the Government Test and Trace programme is/isn’t working.

 Forgive me dithering, but I am not actually sure if T and T is working – the public who have been denied tests in droves would say it’s a disaster.
 But, apparently, it’s our fault, as to make it work we shouldn’t use it.
 Too many of us have turned up at test centres, and that’s not what was supposed to happen.
 So now we know.

-She is a busy woman, our Baroness (Dido) Harding.
+She is a busy woman, our Dido.
 She has also been appointed head of the new National Institute of Health Protection., replacing PHE.
-Previously, she was in charge of Talk, Talk, when the company was involved in a major scandal.
-During this time her major claim to fame was being described by Marketing Magazine as “TalkTalk boss Dido Harding’s utter ignorance is a lesson to us all‘.
+Previously, she was in charge of Talk, Talk,; during her time there her major claim to fame was being described by Marketing Magazine as “TalkTalk boss Dido Harding’s utter ignorance is a lesson to us all‘.

 This new quango is obviously going to make us feel easier about things today; what’s not to like about the new regime, the sacking and re-deployment of thousands, the new notepaper needed, and the way the NHS is going to have a new set of rules to make our care more complicated.
 Especially if, in the old days, before Governments got wise to the benefits that came come re-shuffling, you might have expected – rightly so – to lose your job for incompetence?